hihellobolke/clearspark/README.md

 # Usage

 ## High level
 Download/git clone it, ensure all requirements are present.
+Ensure etcd, neo4j or kafka is running.

-For a single host setup:
+For small testing, recommend to try it on neo4j first.
+So on each host run:

 ```
 cd clearspark